Cjaker/zerobot-docs/docs/lua_scripting/functions/engine.md

 -- @return (number) - The index of current selected profile. function Engine.equipmentGetProfile()

+--- Gets the current equipment profile name.
+-- This function is a wrapper around the external function engineEquipmentGetProfileName.
+-- @param index (number) - The index of the profile to get the name from (from 0 to 9).
+-- @return (string) - The name of the current selected profile. function Engine.equipmentGetProfileName(index)

 --- Gets the default scripts directory.
 -- This function is a wrapper around the external function engineGetScriptsDirectory.
 -- @return (string) - The path to default scripts directory.